okerekechinweotito/user-service/README.md

 # User Service

-User authentication and management service with role-based access control.
+User authentication and management service.
 Built with Bun runtime, Hono, and PostgreSQL.

 ## Architecture